 It’s also a good idea to double check your home to ensure safety for trick-or-treaters.
 You should remove debris from the porch and front yard, or anything a child could trip over such as garden hoses, toys, bikes, and lawn decorations.
 Be sure to fill in any holes or low areas.
 You should also check outdoor lights and replace burned-out bulbs.
 Leaves should be swept from sidewalks and driveways.
 Also, make sure to restrain all pets.

 Some other great reminders to make sure everyone stays safe is to carry a flashlight with fresh batteries, and a fully charged cell phone for good communication.
+According to Protect America, 63% of children don’t carry a flashlight while trick-or-treating.
 Only approach houses that are well lit, and never enter a stranger’s home.
 If older children plan to go trick-or-treating alone, review a route that is acceptable to you and agree on a specific time for them to return.
 And then once you are home, inspect all candy and treats before you consume them.
 Throw away anything that is unwrapped or spoiled, and don’t eat anything that is homemade from someone you don’t know.